 Check out our infographic to learn more about how rumen microbes impact heifers, feed efficiency, and maintenance requirements related to stage of production!

 This work was supported by the Tennessee Beef Promotion Board.

 For additional information, please contact Dr. Phillip Myer.

-This work was supported by the USDA National Institute of Food and Agriculture,
+This work is supported by the Agriculture and Food Research Initiative Competitive grant no. 2020-67015-30832 / project accession no. 1021775 from the USDA National Institute of Food and Agriculture.